MicrosoftDocs/azure-stack-docs/azure-stack/operator/app-service-deploy-ha.md

     ![SQL Server connection information on App Service](media/app-service-deploy-ha/10.png)

-1. Because the machine used to install App Service isn't located on the same VNet as the SQL server used to host the App Service databases, you can't resolve the name.  **This is expected behavior**.<br><br>Verify that the info entered for the SQL Server name and accounts info is correct and press **Yes** to continue App Service installation.
+1. Because the machine used to install App Service isn't located on the same VNet as the SQL server used to host the App Service databases, you can't resolve the name.  **This is expected behavior**.
+Verify that the info entered for the SQL Server name and accounts info is correct and press **Yes** to continue App Service installation.
 Click **Next**.

     ![SQL Server connection information on App Service](media/app-service-deploy-ha/11.png)

-1. Accept the default role configuration values or change to the recommended values and click **Next**.<br><br>We recommend that the default values for the App Service infrastructure role instances be changed as follows for highly available configurations:
+1. Accept the default role configuration values or change to the recommended values and click **Next**.
+We recommend that the default values for the App Service infrastructure role instances be changed as follows for highly available configurations:

     |Role|Default|Highly available recommendation|
     |-----|-----|-----|